mbach6/hambee.github.io/about.md

 ### More Information

-Absolutely feel free to offer me a job and I'll perform the same level of analysis for you!
+Feel free to offer me a job and I'll perform the same level of analysis for you!

 ### Contact me